 I hit a car and left no damage, what’s next?

-Even if you do not see damage, the right, and legal, thing to do is look for the owner and leave a note if the owner can’t be found.
+Even if you do not see damage, the right and legal thing to do is look for the owner and leave a note if the owner can’t be found.
 It’s wise to take photos of the parked car, the whole car and then where you hit it, so that way you can document what you claim is “no damage.”
 If the car owner agrees with you, they may let it go.
-If instead the owner sees damage, they will contact you to discuss the next steps, such as making a claim.
+If the owner sees damage, they will contact you to discuss the next steps, such as making a claim.

 What if someone hit my parked car?

-Will my car insurance go up if I make a claim for my parked car getting hit?
+Will my car insurance go up if I file a claim for my parked car getting hit?

 Yes, there is the possibility that your rates will go up since you are making a claim.
 However, some state laws don’t allow your rates to rise if the incident causing the claim was not your fault.
 Also, some insurers on their own will not raise your rates if the claim costs are under a certain amount, such as $2,500 and you were not at fault.
 However, if you are making a claim this is a good question to ask and also see if you’ll lose any discounts, such a good driver discount.

-Does car insurance cover if my parked car is the victim of a hit and run?
+Does car insurance cover if my parked car is the victim of a hit-and-run?

 Laura Longero